 participate in the game but may not win any prize whose value exceeds 100,000 yen due to

-regulatory restrictions.
+regulatory restrictions. [do we need to mentiont he transaction access userid issue?]

 Participants who are residents of countries other than those listed above or are "read-only access"